bit101/sc_mft/README.md

 `Mft.get(\symbol)`

-Gets the specced value of a knob that has bene set up with the `Mft.twist` function.
+Gets the specced value of a knob that has been set up with the `Mft.twist` function.

 #### post